 For an optimal view of our website, please rotate your tablet horizontally.

-Jimmie Durham (* 1940 USA; lives and works in Berlin) is one of the most important contemporary artists.
+Jimmie Durham (1940 USA - 2021 Berlin, Germany) was one of the most important contemporary artists.
 His practice spans many media, including drawing, collage, photography, performance, video, as well as writing, being best known for his sculptural constructions, often made from natural materials and found objects, addressing the political and social powers, injustices, and absurdities that shape our world.

 Since Jimmie Durham's participation in an art project of Pat Binder and Gerhard Haupt on Alexanderplatz / Berlin in the year 2000, Universes in Universe keeps informing about his work in several articles and visual tours through exhibitions.
 This special feature offers a direct access to this material.